Your PCN

 Your North Shore PCN Allied Health Professionals

 Through the team-based care approach, you may see many different healthcare providers who support you to stay well throughout the course of your life.
-The team is led by your Primary Care Provider, who may be your Family Physician or Nurse Practitioner.
-At some point, you may see a clinical pharmacist to talk about managing your medical prescriptions.
+The team is led by your primary care provider, who may be your family physician or nurse practitioner.
+At some point, you may see a PCN pharmacist to talk about managing your medical prescriptions.
 And at another time, you may seek care from a mental health clinician for a mental health challenge.
 These healthcare providers, and many more, are part of the allied health workforce.
 They often work as important members of collaborative teams, alongside other healthcare providers, to improve your health and well-being.

 “This is such a great service that is being provided, I wish I knew about it sooner.
 I have been telling all my friends about my pharmacist and they are asking how they can get a referral.”